huggla/secure_and_minimal/README.md

 Dockerhub image version of created image.
 Only used for content images and if IMAGEID is undefined.
 See IMAGEID.

 ### IMAGEID
 Used to name the content-list file in content images.
-Is created from HUBPROFILE,HUBREPO and HUBVERSION if not set directly.
+Is created from HUBPROFILE, HUBREPO and HUBVERSION if not set directly.

+### CONTENTIMAGE[1-5]
+A docker image to pull content from.

+### CONTENTSOURCE[1-5]
+A file or directory to copy from the corresponding content image.

+### CONTENTDESTINATION[1-5]
+The destination where content from the corresponding content image are copied to.
+The destination is relative to the build root, to copy directly to the final image prepend /finalfs.

 # DOCUMENTATION IN PROGRESS!!!
 ...